13 Fair Trade Gifts That Truly Keep On Giving

 8. FAIR TRADE GOLD JEWELRY FROM OMI WOODS

-As a black-owned business, these contemporary heirloom jewelry pieces celebrate the connection to Africa and her diaspora.
+This black-owned Etsy shop creates contemporary heirloom jewelry pieces celebrate the connection to Africa and her diaspora.
 Each piece is designed to last a long time and be passed down to future generations.

 All gold is sourced from fair trade African artisanal mines that provide education, health care, safety, and living conditions for mining families and their communities.